How to Visit Rome & Rome Itinerary

 - Via del Governo Vecchio

-There are located between Piazza Navona and the Tiber River.
-In them you can stop at a coffee shop and some boutiques.
+They are located between Piazza Navona and the Tiber River.
+In them, you can stop at a coffee shop and some boutiques.

 Villa Borghese

-Next head North toward people’s square and where you can find the Villa Borghese Garden, one of the nicest parts in Rome and a great place to take some fresh air.
+Next, head north toward people’s square, where you can find the Villa Borghese Garden, one of the nicest parts in Rome, and a great place to get some fresh air.

 End of Day 4 and the Rome Itinerary